ietf-wg-pim/multicast-snooping-optimizations/draft-karstens-pim-multicast-snooping-optimization.md

 TODO: use a term like "Querier Ports" to indicate a port that a Proxy Query is received on

-TODO: need to handle unsolicited reports.
+TODO: need to handle unsolicited Rrports.
 That needs to be sent to Querier Ports

 TODO: need to handle leave and group-specific queries -- snooping switches will keep track of the ports that have group membership.
 When it receives a leave then it subtracts the port from membership, but only forwards the leave if there are no other ports with group membership

 TODO: group membership timer expiration is the same as an explicit leave

 TODO: if a switch receives a leave and there is only one port remaining and that port is a querier port, then send a leave to that querier port

+## Receiving Reports

+## Transmitting Reports

 # Data Plane Operations